2C-T-21.5

-2C-T-21.5, also known as 4-(2,2-difluoroethylthio)-2,5-dimethoxyphenethylamine, is a lesser-known psychedelic drug related to compounds such as 2C-T-21 and 2C-T-28.
-It was originally named by Alexander Shulgin and discussed in his book PiHKAL, but was not synthesised at that time.
+2C-T-21.5, also known as 4-(2,2-difluoroethylthio)-2,5-dimethoxyphenethylamine or as 2C-T-DFE, is a lesser-known psychedelic drug related to compounds such as 2C-T-21 and 2C-T-28.
+It was originally named by Alexander Shulgin and discussed in his book PiHKAL (Phenethylamines I Have Known and Loved), but was not synthesised at that time.
 2C-T-21.5 was ultimately synthesised and tested by Daniel Trachsel some years later.
 It has a binding affinity of 146 nM at 5-HT_{2A} and 55 nM at 5-HT_{2C}.
 It produces typical psychedelic effects, being slightly less potent but somewhat longer acting than 2C-T-2 or 2C-T-21, with an active dose of 12–30 mg, and a duration of action of 8–14 hours.
 Unlike 2C-T-21 it will not form the highly toxic fluoroacetate as a metabolite, instead producing the less toxic difluoroacetic acid.
+It is a controlled substance in Canada under phenethylamine blanket-ban language.